Oscillating nuclear electric dipole moment induced by axion dark matter produces atomic and molecular EDM

 \textbf{Introduction:} It was suggested in Ref.\ \cite{Graham} that interaction with the axionic dark matter produces oscillating neutron and nuclear electric dipole moments.
 However, according to the Schiff theorem \cite{Schiff}, the nuclear EDM is completely screened in neutral atomic systems.
 Atomic and molecular EDMs are actually produced by the nuclear Schiff moment which is suppressed compared to EDM by an additional second power of the nuclear radius which is very small on the atomic scale \cite{Sandars,Hinds,SFK,FKS1985,FKS1986} (see also \cite{Khriplovich,Auerbach,FGP,FlambaumKozlov,Sandars1965,Flambaum,SushkovFlambaum} for other effects producing atomic and molecular EDM).
 The effects produced by the axion-induced Schiff moment have been considered in Ref. \cite{Stadnik2014}.
 A corresponding experiment in solids has been proposed in Ref.\ \cite{Casper}.
 The first results of the oscillating neutron EDM and Hg atom's EDM measurements are presented in Ref.\ \cite{nEDM} where the limits on the low-mass axion interaction constant with matter have been improved up to three orders of magnitude.

-In the present paper it is shown that an oscillating nuclear EDM such as that produced by the axion dark matter is not completely screened in atoms and molecules and produces observable atomic and molecular EDMs.
+In the present paper it is shown that an oscillating nuclear EDM such as that produced by the axion dark matter is not completely screened in atoms and molecules and produces atomic and molecular EDMs.
 The latter case is especially interesting since the effect in molecules is several orders of magnitude larger than in atoms.
 Indeed, in the screening of the static nuclear EDM, the nuclei in a molecule play as important a role as the electrons.
 If the nuclear EDM oscillates, because nuclei are not as fast-moving as the electrons, the screening is incomplete.
 As a result, the residual, partly screened EDM in molecules is $M_N/m_e$ times larger than that in atoms.
 Here $M_N$ is the nuclear mass and $m_e$ is the electron mass.
 Enhancement of the oscillating nuclear EDM may happen if the oscillation frequency is in resonance with a molecular transition frequency.

-Note that the situation here is similar to the screening of the oscillating external electric field on the nucleus which we considered recently in Refs. \cite{Flambaum2018,FlambaumSamsonov2018,TranFlambaum2019}.
+\textbf{Screening theorem for time-dependent electric field and EDM:} As known, a nucleus in a neutral system (atom or molecule) is completely screened from a constant electric field\ \cite{Schiff}.
+We will here present a derivation of this fact following the Appendix in Ref.\ \cite{Spevak1997}.
+For definiteness, we assume that the system in question is a neutral atom in a static homogeneous external electric field of an arbitrary strength (we ignore the possibility of atomic ionization and effects of magnetic fields).